Functional sets with typed symbols : Mixed zonotopes and Polynotopes for hybrid nonlinear reachability and filtering: Polynotope objects: Why and how?

-A framework for functional sets, that is, sets defined and operated through functions is introduced in this section.
 With the ultimate goal of better managing dependencies that constitute a key for an accurate propagation of uncertainties, an explicit distinction between syntax and semantics is considered.
 Whereas syntax refers to rules defining symbol combinations that are correct in some language, semantics refers to the interpretation or meaning of related sentences.
 In other words, syntax refers to how writing correct statements, semantics indicates what they mean.

-The proposed framework introduces the so-called image-sets as set-valued interpretations/evaluations (semantics) of functions defined from symbolic expressions (syntax) on some domains.
-These domains which may be continuous, discrete or mixed, are built from different types of symbolic variables.
-Moreover, following \cite{Combastel2019}, each of these symbols are uniquely identified in order to preserve dependencies.
+Let $z$ denote a (symbolic) name that should be understood/interpreted as an object $\iota z$.
+The interpretation operator $\iota$ assigns a meaning (e.g. mathematical or computational object, set, numerical value, etc) to the symbolic name $z$ (and possibly to other symbols/names).
+In this paper, $\iota$ is a generic notation used to disambiguate symbolic names (syntax) from their meaning and/or taken values (semantics), whenever necessary. $\iota z$ can be viewed as a shortcut for $\iota(z)$ or $\llbracket z\rrbracket_\iota$ which is a usual notation for valuation (semantics) in logic and computer science.
+However, systematic formal definitions of interpretation/valuation operators are out of scope in this paper: $\iota$ simply reads as ``interpretation of'' for the sole purpose of drawing an explicit separation between operations at syntactic and semantic levels.

+For example, $\mathcal{D}x$ denoting a set containing the possible values (definition domain) of a variable named/symbolized by $x$.
+Then, $\iota x\in\mathcal{D}x$ reads as ``the interpretation/value assigned to the variable named $x$ belongs to the definition domain of $x$''.
+Notice that usual mathematical notations do not distinguish between variable names and values (e.g. when writing $x\in\mathcal{D}x$ for the variable $x$, as in section~\ref{sec:prelim}).
+Similarly, $f$ may denote the name/symbol referring to a function explicitly denoted as $\iota f$.
+Then, $\iota f$ stands for an interpretation of $f$ (e.g. as a mathematical function, as a subroutine/algorithm, etc).
+Moreover, an evaluation $\iota f(\iota x)$ of the function named $f$ stands for the image/result obtained by applying $\iota f$ to the value $\iota x$ assigned to the input variable named $x$.